SanderElias/Samples/projects/api-boundries/readme.md

 The first code comes from [here](./src/app/b-relation-list/relation-detail/relation-detail.component.ts), the second from [here](./src/app/b-relation-list/relation-detail/relation-detail.component.ts)

 The first block of code, is the code i need to gather all the data I need for display upfront.
-The second one is when I use simple component APIs. ***that code is completely gone.
+The second one is when I use simple component APIs. ***This code is completely gone.
 It is not scattered over the code base. it is GONE!***
 Think about that.
 And the sample isn't even that complex.